Arts-of-coding/scananse/README.md

 $ ./Miniconda3-latest-Linux-x86_64.sh
 ```

-# Installing the right environments for downstream analysis in Miniconda.
+# Installing the right channels for downstream analysis in Miniconda.
 Install the nessesary channels if Bioconda has not been used before.
 ```console
 $ conda config --add channels defaults